AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What is an example of a driver risk?

-An example of a driver risk is driving under the influence of drugs or alcohol.
+Examples of a driver risk include driving under the influence of drugs or alcohol, speeding, or having multiple at-fault accidents on your record.

 Who are the most at-risk drivers?